SelmaLeathem/OpenGl-Shaders/README.md

 * v = animate vertices - deform the shape of the balloon
 * f = animate fragments - animate the spiral

+To view a naratted video of the project, see:  https://media.oregonstate.edu/media/t/1_vu4ov7lk

+## Bump and Cube Mapping, Refraction and Reflection Using Shaders

+To view a naratted video of the project, see: https://media.oregonstate.edu/media/t/1_zh6v7m9t

+1. In the vertex shader a quadrilateral is bent such as to create curtain pleats.
+1. The fragment shader file implements the bump-mapped quasi-random creases and crevices in the pleats.
+In addition, the fragment shader calculates the reflection and refraction of the deformed and map-bumped quadrilateral with the surrounding cube-mapped walls.

 ## The Jellyfish

-To view a video of the jellyfish see:  https://media.oregonstate.edu/media/t/1_kknmgvdo
+To view a naratted video of the jellyfish see:  https://media.oregonstate.edu/media/t/1_kknmgvdo

 A jellyfish made up from Bezier curves that swims in the water using OpenGL.